wso2/choreo-apim-mediation-policies/mediation-add-header/Package.md

 ## Overview

-The "Add Header" policy is available out-of-the-box in Choreo and provides the capability to add arbitrary headers to either the request or the response flowing through an HTTP proxy created in Choreo.
-Adding a header will append the specified value to the list of values if the header already exists.
+This policy provides the capability to add arbitrary headers to either the request or the response.
+Adding the same header multiple times will not overwrite the existing header values and it will be appended to the list of values if the header already exists.

 ## Usage